Varian-MedicalAffairsAppliedSolutions/MAAS-BeamDashboardPro/README.md

 Streamlit runner console will first appear (leave this open)
 ![image](https://github.com/user-attachments/assets/0372c2c5-6fa6-46ef-848d-64005946bc6a)

-Then the streamlit runner will launch the system default browser and build+dispaly the BeamDashboardPro interative report -close broswer window and streamlit runner console when finished
+Then the streamlit runner will launch the system default browser and build+dispaly the BeamDashboardPro interative report <br>
+-close broswer window and streamlit runner console when finished

 ## Known Issues